 Work for Washington State– how to apply effectively –WorkSource virtual workshop – Statewide

 Workshop Language Option: English

-Please go to WorkSourceWA.com and create a job-seeker account prior to attending the workshop.
+Please go to WorkSourceWA.com and create your account prior to attending this workshop.

 Video conferencing will use a large portion of bandwidth and data.
 Before signing up, be sure you have a data plan or reliable WiFi access that can accommodate this.
 To attend the workshop, you are encouraged to use a device capable of viewing video and content and have audio capability.